hadronized/kak-tree-sitter/doc/design.md

 like any other CLI application.
 They will have to source the `rc` files manually to be able to talk to the server, though.

+> Note: sourcing without starting the daemon is easy with `kak-tree-sitter --kakoune`.

 ## Client requests

 Client can then connect to the server.
 They have to provide a couple of information when performing a request:

 - The Kakoune session name, obviously.
 - The Kakoune client name, optional.
-Whenever a user wants to perform an operation that implies their Kakoune instance, the client is necessary.
+Whenever a user wants to perform an operation that implies a Kakoune instance, the client is necessary.
 For instance, highlighting or selecting requires a client.

 ## Active and inactive sessions